Putin welcomes China’s Xi to Kremlin amid Ukraine war - KESQ

 By The Associated Press

-As he greeted Xi, Putin also said he welcomed his plan for “settlement of the acute crisis in Ukraine.”

-Xi’s visit showed off Beijing’s new diplomatic swagger and gave a political lift to Putin just days after an international arrest warrant was issued for the Kremlin leader on war crimes charges related to Ukraine.
+Xi’s trip — his first abroad since his re-election earlier this month — showed off Beijing’s new diplomatic swagger and gave a political lift to Putin just days after an international arrest warrant was issued for the Kremlin leader on war crimes charges related to Ukraine.

 The two major powers have described Xi’s three-day trip as an opportunity to deepen their “no-limits friendship.”
 China looks to Russia as a source of oil and gas for its energy-hungry economy, and as a partner in standing up to what both see as U.S. domination of global affairs.
 The two countries, which are among the five permanent members of the U.N.
 Security Council, also have held joint military drills.